brianlam38/AWS-Certified-Security-Specialty/Final Notes.md

     4. Does a policy have an ALLOW? ( YES = ALLOW | NO = DENY)

 S3 Cross-Region Replication (CRR)
-* __AUDIT account__: best CRR example
-    1. CloudTrail logs AWS accounts XYZ.
-    2. Turn on CRR to replicate logs to AUDIT account.
-    3. AWS accounts XYZ can only replicate logs, but not read/write logs in AUDIT account.
+* __CRR AUDIT account use case__: CloudTrail logs accounts XYZ -> turn on CRR to replicate CloudTrail logs to AUDIT -> XYZ can only replicate logs, but NOT read/write logs in audit.
 * CRR replicates: new objects (_encrypted w/ SSE-S3 or SSE-KMS + unencrypted_), metadata, ACL updates, tags
 * CRR NOT replicate: objects before CRR, objects encrypted by SSE-C, objects which bucket owner does NOT have permissions, object deletes of a specific version.

 Secure S3 bucket access via.
 CloudFront Origin Access Identity
 1. Goto CloudFront -> __Origins and Origin Groups__
 2. Turn on __Restrict Bucket Access__ -> Create an __Origin Access Identity__
-3. Turn on __Grant Read Permissions on Bucket__ to allow CloudFront OAI to perform `s3:GetObject` Resulting Policy:
+3. Turn on __Grant Read Permissions on Bucket__ to allow CloudFront OAI to perform `s3:GetObject` | Resulting Policy:
 ```javascript
 {
 	"Sid": "1",